Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Introduction

 \section{Introduction}

-Byzantine fault-tolerant (BFT) protocols have not yet seen significant real-world deployment, due to their poor efficiency and scalability.
-In a system with $n$ servers (nodes), such protocols need to exchange $O(n^2)$ messages to reach consensus on a single operation~\cite{PBFT}.
+Byzantine fault-tolerant (BFT) protocols have not yet seen significant real-world deployment. \textlabel{There are several potential reasons}{R2(3)} for this including the poor efficiency and scalability of current BFT protocols and, more importantly, due to the fact that often Byzantine faults are not perceived to be a major concern in well-maintained data centers.
 Consequently, existing commercial systems like those in Google~\cite{180268} and Amazon~\cite{Verbitski:2017:AAD:3035918.3056101} rely on weaker crash fault-tolerant variants (e.g., Paxos~\cite{Lamport:1998:PP:279227.279229} and Raft~\cite{Raft}).

 Recent interest in blockchain technology has given fresh impetus for BFT protocols.
 A blockchain is a key enabler for {\em distributed consensus}, serving as a public ledger for digital currencies (e.g., Bitcoin) and other applications.
 Bitcoin's blockchain relies on the well-known proof-of-work (PoW) mechanism to ensure probabilistic consistency guarantees on the order and correctness of transactions.
 PoW currently accounts for more than 90\% of the total market share of existing digital currencies. \ifsubmission \else (e.g., Bitcoin, Litecoin, DogeCoin, Ethereum) \fi However, Bitcoin's PoW has been severely criticized for its considerable waste of energy and meagre transaction throughput ($\sim$7 transactions per second)~\cite{DBLP:conf/ccs/GervaisKWGRC16}.